Indian Institute of Information Technology, Bhagalpur: History

 The Government of India decided to establish new IIITs in different states in 2010, and National Screening Committee (NSC), in its second meeting on 14 March 2012, asked the Government of Bihar for a detailed project report (DPR).
 The proposal for IIIT Bhagalpur was passed by the NSC on 2 September 2016.

 IIIT Bhagalpur has been set up on a Public–private partnership (PPP) basis.
 Fifty percent of the stakes are held by Ministry of Education (MoE), Government of India, whereas thirty-five percent is held by the state government; the rest is held by industry partner Beltron.
 Indian Institute of Technology Guwahati (IITG) has declared as IIIT Bhagalpur's mentor institute.
-Pinakeswar Mahanta (director, NIT Arunachal Pradesh), the Dean Faculty Affairs at IITG was the director of IIIT Bhagalapur.Then after Dr. Saurabh Basu (retired), the dean of Outreach Education Program at IIT Guwahati was the director and now the permanent director has been selected and his name is Professor Arvind Choubey.
+Pinakeswar Mahanta (director, NIT Arunachal Pradesh), the Dean Faculty Affairs at IITG was the director of IIIT Bhagalapur.
+Then after Dr. Saurabh Basu (retired), the dean of Outreach Education Program at IIT Guwahati was the director before Professor Arvind Choubey, the permanent director was selected.